 What is Damping Off?

-Damping off is a term used for seedling death by any of a handful of fungal diseases, including several root rots (Pythium, Phytophthora) and molds (Sclerotinia or white mold, Botrytis or gray mold).
+Damping off is a term used for the sudden death on new plant seedlings.
+It can be caused by any of a handful of fungal diseases, including several root rots (Pythium, Phytophthora) and molds (Sclerotinia or white mold, Botrytis or gray mold).

 Symptoms of Damping Off

 When young seedlings seem to be growing healthy one day and dying off the next, it is probably being caused by damping off.
-Damping off can affect seedlings under and above ground.
+Damping off can affect the stems of seedlings both below the soil line and above.
 Some seedlings may start to grow and suddenly whither.
-Others will have stems that appear pinched or broken, causing them to collapse while they still have their cotyledons.
+Others will have stems that appear pinched or broken, causing them to collapse while they still have their cotyledons attached.
 You may see some gradual discoloring or it may happen very suddenly.
 Often it appears the seedling has been pinched off at the soil line.

 Seedlings with root rot can appear to be wilting, even when kept watered.
 Even poor germination may be attributable to damping off.
-If your seedlings were growing along fine and suddenly wilt and die, it's a good bet they have succumbed to damping off disease.
+If your seedlings were growing along fine and suddenly wilt and die, it's a good bet they have succumbed to some form of damping off disease.

 What to Do If Your Seedlings Get Damping Off

 There is no cure for damping off, once it occurs.
 The tiny seedlings die so quickly, you probably would not have time to help them if you could.
 That's why it is important to try and avoid the problem altogether, with the following prevention practices.

 Damping off spreads rapidly.
 If you should spot signs of damping off, remove those seedlings immediately and apply one of the homemade fungicides described below, to all remaining seedlings.

 - Use a sterile potting mix, rather than soil from your garden.
 The funguses and molds that cause damping off can live in the soil and outdoor garden soil can harbor all kinds of fungus spores.